 Most dogs have whiskers.
 They vary in appearance based on breed and individual genetics.
-Probably everyone with dogs is familiar with the prominent whiskers on their muzzles.
-But did you know that dog also have whiskers above their eyes, on their chins, and above their upper lips?
+Anyone with dogs is probably familiar with the prominent whiskers on their muzzles, but did you know that dogs also have whiskers above their eyes, on their chins, and above their upper lips?

-- are much more sensitive, because they're packed with nerves—they're more like your fingertips than they are like hair.
+- Are much more sensitive, because their follicles are packed with nerves—they're more like your fingertips than they are like hair.

-A dog's whiskers can detect faint vibrations (in fact the scientific name for whiskers is vibrissae) and minute shifts in wind speed and direction, which helps them determine the presence, size, shape, and motion of objects in their vicinity.
+A dog's whiskers can detect faint vibrations (in fact the scientific name for whiskers is vibrissae) and minute shifts in air currents.
+This helps them determine the presence, size, shape, and motion of objects in their vicinity.
 That's particularly useful in the dark.
 Think back to the wild: that object could be prey—or a predator.
 In their safe indoor homes, dogs might use their whiskers to help them find their water bowls or favorite toys at night.

-Because their whiskers are so sensitive, when you touch a dog’s whiskers, do so delicately and with the grain.
+Because their whiskers are so sensitive, when you touch them, do so delicately and with the grain.
 Don't trim or pluck your dog's whiskers because it may cause your dog confusion and decreased awareness of his surroundings.

-Whiskers can be affected by some of the same diseases that affect a dog's skin and coat.
+Whiskers can be involved in some of the same diseases that affect a dog's skin and coat.
 The good thing about that is that a veterinarian can use standard dermatological methods to diagnose the problem and restore the whiskers to good health.

 Disclaimer: This website is not intended to replace professional consultation, diagnosis, or treatment by a licensed veterinarian.
 If you require any veterinary related advice, contact your veterinarian promptly.
 Information at DogHealth.com is exclusively of a general reference nature.
 Do not disregard veterinary advice or delay treatment as a result of accessing information at this site.